dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/keybindings_idea.md

 #### Symbolize rather than letterize

-It's hard to remember shortcut for action "surround" with a letter.
+It's difficult to remember shortcut for action "surround" action with letter.

-`command+]` is surround，`command+shift+]` is anti-surround.
+`command+]` is to surround，`command+shift+]` is to anti-surround.
 It's much easy to remember with symbol.

 `command+shift+|` is to set a cursor for the selected row, "|" can be regarded as a cursor.